ndcharles/ndcharles.github.io/projects/project3_title.md

 Customer segmentation is the practice of dividing a company’s customers into groups that reflect similarity among customers in each group.
 The goal of segmenting customers is to decide how to relate to customers in each segment in order to maximize the value of each customer to the business.

-The purpose of this project is to develop a clustering algorithm to help him (Mr. Ken) create target groups for his customers.
+The purpose of this project is to develop a clustering algorithm to help a supermarket owner create target groups for his customers.
 This would help him know what age to target which product.
 As well as what kind of offers to use on which customers during his marketing runs.
 This is an unsupervised learning problem hence we used Kmeans clustering to segment the customers and provide Mr Ken with the Target Customers.

 ### Method